 Justin Phillip Reed’s “Thank god your horrors outweigh your manners.” is part of a series of ekphrastic poems engaging Bill Gunn’s cult classic Ganja & Hess (1973).
 The film frustrated the white producers who had commissioned it, hoping to profit from a Black viewership by plainly rendering a horror movie with a Black cast.
 Instead, Gunn created an experimental work at the uneasy intersection of blaxploitation and horror.
 In Ganja & Hess, he draws together various predatory structures—including Africanist anthropology, vampirism, and classism—and ultimately exposes the very terms of representation under which the film was produced—the anti-Black exploitation that is profit—as itself a thing to fear.

 Like Gunn’s film, Reed’s poem makes a genre tell on itself.
 The poem opens in the negative space of a form withheld: “We are not permitted the image of his visage above an empty noose.”
 What is absent haunts the frame.
 Later in the poem, the noose recurs, opening out again, this time by way of simile’s cerebral logics: “The noose hangs like ego.
 Bulb of a man’s idea.
 Brief as the sun . . .
 You cannot adequately light a black thought.”
-Where the foundation of self and thought is itself a weapon of anti-Blackness, Reed suggests, dominant modes of representation can offer no out.
+Where the foundation of thought is itself a weapon of anti-Blackness, Reed suggests, dominant modes of representation can offer no out.
 When the poem concludes with the damning rupture of self-implication—“What conditions make possible this poetry?”—the question indicts not only authorship, but also readership, returning me to the incomplete image that opens the poem to confront my own implication in the image’s completion; absent the image, did I fill it in, following the old scripts?

 – Claire Schwartz

 Justin Phillip Reed is an American writer and amateur bass guitarist whose preoccupations include horror cinema, poetic form, morphological transgressions, and uses of the grotesque.
 He is the author of two poetry collections, The Malevolent Volume (2020) and Indecency (2018), both published by Coffee House Press.
-Born and raised in the Pee Dee region of South Carolina, he participates in vague spirituality and alternative rock music cultures and enjoys smelling like outside.